Android-Group-1-App-development/WeatherMate_groupProject/Milestone2.md

 The following REQUIRED features are completed:

-- [ ] Assign features to each member of your group
+- [ x] Assign features to each member of your group
-- [ ] Establish a goal time for completing each feature
+- [ x] Establish a goal time for completing each feature

 The following REQUIRED files are included:

 - [ ] Updated 📄 `project_spec.md`, which contains:
   - [X] App Overview (Milestone 1)
   - [X] App Spec (Milestone 1)
-  - [ ] Checked off 2+ completed features
+  - [ x] Checked off 2+ completed features
   - [ ] 2+ GIFs of build progress

-- [ ] Our 🎥 Demo Video
+- [ x] Our 🎥 Demo Video
-  - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.
+  - [ x] We have also added the Demo Video Link to the Group Info Form on the course portal.

 The following EXTRA features are implemented: